shubhamoli/nakli.tech/content/posts/tutorials/bloom-filter.md

 **You:** *Sounds easy.*

-Most probably your first intuitive approach will be to check for username availibilty in your database everytime a new user tries to signup.
+Most probably your first intuitive approach will be to check for username availabilty in your database everytime a new user tries to signup.
 Right?

 **Manager:** Good, but does this going to scale well? can we make it more efficient?